Temporary taxi stand relocated to the left at Palma Airport forecourt during Terminal D construction

 Construction at Palma Airport: Taxi stand in front of the terminal moved to the left

-For a few days now a small but noticeable detail has stood out at Palma Airport: the usual taxi stand directly in front of the central exit has been moved to the left.
+For a few days now a small but noticeable detail has stood out at Palma Airport: the usual taxi stand directly in front of the central exit has been moved to the left, as reported in a Mallorca Magic report on the taxi stand relocation and Terminal D closure.
 The reason is construction work at Terminal D — the roof, climate control and lighting systems are being renewed, and the terminal is expected to remain closed until April 2026.
 For most travelers this means: a few extra meters to walk, new signs to follow and occasional patience.

 What exactly changed — and how it feels

 The technical solution is simple: temporary closures on the forecourt, a new queue to the left of the main entrance, and more maneuvering by construction vehicles.
-On the day of the switch everything still seemed surprisingly orderly: suitcases rolled along, two taxi drivers quietly discussed in Catalan-Spanish the best position, and an airport employee in a yellow vest directed guests with practiced gestures.
+On the day of the switch everything still seemed surprisingly orderly: suitcases rolled along, two taxi drivers quietly discussed in Catalan-Spanish the best position, and an airport employee in a yellow vest directed guests with practiced gestures, as noted in Mallorca Magic’s coverage of the relocation and ensuing works.
 Still: a few meters can quickly feel heavy in the hectic airport rhythm.

 Key question: Does the relocation have to be handled this way — and who is often insufficiently considered?